-1. Projects identified in the Recreation Development Proposals list are high priorities for public funding and shall should receive preferential consideration for receipt of public monies as authorized in Section 16(b) of the Scenic Area Act and other funds, such as federal, state and local agency grants; foundation grants; and other sources.

-- 2. Disbursement of monies authorized in Section 16(b) of the Scenic Area Act for the GMA shall be limited to projects included in the Recreation Development Proposals list for the GMA and Urban Areas. - 3.1.
-The Gorge Commission shall maintain and update the created an "Inventory of Potential Recreation Sites" and anthe "Inventory of Potential Trails and Travelways" as the need to do so arises to prioritize receipt of federal funds as authorized in Section 16 of the National Scenic Area Act.
-Updating The Gorge Commission may update these inventories to include adding new proposals that meet the Goals, Objectives, and Policies for Recreation Resources in the Management Plan to the inventories.
-These inventories are referred to in the remaining policies of this chapter as "the potential recreation inventories." - 2.
-The Gorge Commission and USDA Forest Service shall prepare and maintain a Recreation Development Plan and Recreation Development Proposals List.
-The Gorge Commission shall review and update the Recreation Development Plan and Recreation Development Proposals List periodically.
-Recreation development proposals added to the potential recreation inventories should shall be evaluated against applicable Management Plan policies for the protection of natural, cultural, and scenic resources and avoidance of effects on Indian treaty rights.consistency with tribal treaty rights. - 4.3.
+The Gorge Commission created an "Inventory of Potential Recreation Sites" and an "Inventory of Potential Trails and Travelways" to prioritize receipt of federal funds as authorized in Section 16 of the National Scenic Area Act.
+The Gorge Commission may update these inventories to include new proposals that meet the Goals, Objectives, and Policies for Recreation Resources in the Management Plan.
+These inventories are referred to in the remaining policies of this chapter as "the potential recreation inventories."

+- 2. Recreation development proposals added to the potential recreation inventories shall be evaluated against applicable Management Plan policies for the protection of natural, cultural, and scenic resources and consistency with tribal treaty rights. - 3.
 Inclusion in the potential recreation inventories indicates the Gorge Commission's overall support of recreation development at that particular site.
 Sites listed in the potential recreation inventories are not presumed to meet the Management Plan guidelines for the protection of natural, cultural, and scenic resources and consistency with tribal treaty rights.
-All new recreation developments are subject to review by the appropriate permitting agency. - 5.4.
-The Gorge Commission may update the potential recreation inventories to include sites in Urban Areaurban areas, in The Gorge Commission shall evaluate proposed recreation facilities at sites in Urban Areas, in consultation with port districts, city and county park agencies, Indian tribal governments, and other appropriate groups, and add appropriate sites to the potential recreation inventories.
-Such sites may be included in future additions to the Recreation Development Proposals list.
-To be included, potential recreation developments in Urban Areaurban areas

-Urban Area projects included in the Recreation Development Proposals list shall demonstrate compliancey with GMA Management Plan policies regarding the following:

-A. Indian Tribal treaty rights.

-- B. Wetlands, aquatic and riparian areas.

-- C. Sensitive wildlife habitat.

-- D. Sensitive plants.

-- E. Cultural resources.

-- 6.5.
-Urban aArea projects included in the Recreation Development Proposals

-listPlanpotential recreation inventories shall be designed in a manner that is compatible with, and where practicable, enhances the visual quality of their setting.
-These projects should include design features such as generous plantings of native and naturalized riparian vegetation, screening of parking areas, minimizing large areas of parking lots, minimizing

-- grading, providing public green spaces, etc. Projects that rehabilitate and improve the aesthetic quality of previously disturbed areas will be given preferential consideration for receipt of funds support. - 7.
-The Gorge Commission shall submit to Congress and the Secretary of Agriculture a list of projects recommended for receipt of recreation grant monies as authorized under Section 16(b) of the Scenic Area Act. - 8.6.
-Those projects prioritized for further study, as specified in the Recreation
+All new recreation developments are subject to review by the appropriate permitting agency. - 4.
+The Gorge Commission may update the potential recreation inventories to include sites in urban areas, in consultation with port districts, city and county park agencies, tribal governments, and other appropriate groups.
+To be included, potential recreation developments in urban areas shall demonstrate compliance with GMA Management Plan policies regarding the following: - A. Tribal treaty rights. - B. Wetlands, aquatic and riparian areas. - C. Sensitive wildlife habitat. - D. Sensitive plants. - E. Cultural resources. - 5.
+Urban area projects included in the potential recreation inventories shall be designed in a manner that is compatible with, and where practicable, enhances the visual quality of their setting.
+These projects should include design features such as generous plantings of native riparian vegetation, screening of parking areas, minimizing large areas of parking lots, minimizing grading, providing public green spaces, etc. Projects that rehabilitate and improve the aesthetic quality of previously disturbed areas will be given preferential support. - Those projects specified in the potential recreation inventories should be considered for the receipt of public or private grant monies, to support the growth of recreation resources in the National Scenic Area. - 7.
+Preferential consideration for funding should be given to projects demonstrating the following characteristics: - A. Provision of equitable and accessible opportunities that enhance opportunities for underserved populations. - B. Provision of accommodation for walking or bicycling paths, or mass transportation facilities.

-Development Proposals listpotential recreation inventories, may be considered eligible for facility construction funds pending the completion and results of such studies. should be considered for the receipt of public or private grant monies, to support the growth of recreation resources in the National Scenic Area. - Funds allocated per Section 16(b) of the Scenic Area Act for a site included in the Recreation Development Proposals list shall be made available only to those proposed projects consistent with the recommendations for that site in the Recreation Development Proposals list. - 40.7.
-Preferential consideration for funding allocated per Section 16(b) of the Scenic Area Act shallshould be given to projects demonstrating the following characteristics: - A. Provision of substantial barrier-free equitable and accessible opportunities that enhance opportunities for underserved populations. - B. Provision of accommodation for alternative walking or bicycling paths, or mass transportation facilities. - B.C.
-Resolution of traffic congestion issues at existing sites. - C.D.
-Favorable investment/user ratio. - D.E.
-Agency partnerships. - E.F.
-Strong public support and partnerships. - F.G.
-Enhancement of scenic, natural, and or cultural resources. - 41.8.
-The Gorge Commission shall periodically monitor implementation of projects wholly or partially funded pursuant to Section 16(b) of the Scenic AreaNational Scenic Area Act to evaluate their compliance with Policy 744, above.
+- C. Resolution of traffic congestion issues at existing sites. - D. Favorable investment/user ratio. - E. Agency partnerships. - F. Strong public support and partnerships. - G. Enhancement of scenic, natural, and cultural resources. - 8.
+The Gorge Commission shall periodically monitor implementation of projects wholly or partially funded pursuant to Section 16(b) of the National Scenic Area Act to evaluate their compliance with Policy 7, above.

-GMA and Urban Area Recreation Development Plan Grant Guidelines

-- 1. To be eligible for receipt of Scenic Area recreation grants, project applicants shall submit an application packet to the Gorge Commission.
-Information submitted shall include the following: - A. A formal request by a public agency that either owns the site upon which a proposal is located or manages that site.
-In the latter case, documentation of landowner consent for the proposal shall be included.

-- B. A preliminary facility plan, showing the type, location and design features of all proposed development.
-(The plan may be conceptual.)
-This plan should indicate the location of any buildings, roads, parking areas, landscaping, irrigation, water storage, and/or other fire suppression features; grading work; and other site improvements associated with the proposal. - C. A narrative report (may include supporting maps or other graphics) addressing the presence of the following resources on the site and the proposed project's potential effects (and appropriate mitigation measures, if applicable) on those resources: - (1) Archaeological, historic or other cultural resources. - (2) Wetlands, aquatic, and riparian areas; sensitive wildlife habitat; sensitive plants. - D. A discussion of tribal treaty fishing activities (or other tribal activities protected by treaties) in the project vicinity and the proposed project's potential effects on those activities (and, if applicable, mitigation measures to avoid effects to such activities). - E. An itemized request for a specified amount of money for construction of those facilities described in the preliminary facility site plan.
-(Costs of mitigation-measures that are required as part of facility development may be included in funding requests.) - F. A discussion of how the project complies with the six criteria listed in Policy 11, above.